Jack Reed (Rhode Island politician)

-John Francis Reed (born November 12, 1949) is an American lawyer and politician serving as the senior United States senator from Rhode Island, a seat he was first elected to in 1996.
+John Francis Reed (born November 12, 1949) is an American politician, lawyer, and former Army officer serving as the senior United States senator from Rhode Island, a seat he was first elected to in 1996.
 A member of the Democratic Party, he was the U.S. representative for from 1991 to 1997.
-Reed graduated from the United States Military Academy and Harvard University, serving in the U.S. Army as an active officer from 1971 to 1979.
-He is the dean of Rhode Island's congressional delegation since 1999 upon the death of John Chafee.
+Reed graduated from the United States Military Academy and Harvard University.
+He served in the U.S. Army on active duty as an infantry officer in the 82nd Airborne Division from 1971 to 1979 and as a reservist from 1979 to 1991, retiring with the rank of Major.
+He has been the dean of Rhode Island's congressional delegation since John Chafee died in 1999.